dkgohel/dkgohel/README.md

 - 📫 How to reach me: [email](darshan.gohel619@gmail.com) , [Linkedin](https://www.linkedin.com/in/darshan-g-b3a5b2155/)</br>
 - 👀 My [resume](https://drive.google.com/file/d/1pKwGnNbCJlWSJ4uPIR9HjzijHq0wVXZz/view?usp=sharing) for more about me.
 </br>
-I strongly belive we the professionals of tech industry need to learn and innovate.
-There is constant change in the technologies in the tech market where we need to update ourselves with.

 The only thing that is constant is change.
 I love trying out new technologies and update with modern tools helping our lives more easier.
 I like to play chess and cricket.